AlubJ/docs.alub.dev/GitHub.gml/0.1.0/GitHub-Constructors.md

 | `[state]` | `String` | The state of the issue, either `open` or `closed` (only use when updating an issue). |
 | `[stateReason]` | `String` | The state reason of the issue, either `completed`, `not_planned`, `duplicate`, `reopened` or `null` (only use when updating an issue). |

-Creates a new GitHub Issue structure for use when creating or updating a new issue.
+Creates a new GitHub Issue structure for use when creating or updating an issue.
 All properties can be accessed through the `.` or `[$]` accessor if you wish to reuse this struct.

 [GitHub Documentation](https://docs.github.com/en/rest/issues/issues#create-an-issue).